 A textbook is required for this class.
 We will be using Tortora Principles of Human Anatomy 15th Edition.
 However, you have two textbook purchase choices to choose from.
 You do NOT need both.
 But please take a look at all the required materials before making your decision.
 The Tortora text can be bundled with the required lab software, WileyPLUS.
 Option 1 is an eText, available forever, and Option 2 is a physical text.
 You MUST purchase the WileyPLUS Access Code.
-You can buy the required textbook through the College Online Bookstore.
+You can buy the required textbook through the College Online Bookstore (Links to an external site.)